hackingmaterials/rocketsled/README.md

 with an optimization loop.

 This is where Turboworks comes in handy.
 Turboworks is a Firetask (called `OptTask`) which can go in any Firework in the workflow, and which uses `sklearn` regressors to predict the best *input* parameters for the next iteration, store them in a MongoDB database, and start a new workflow to compute the next output.
-The optimization loop then repeats.

 ![Turboworks](/docs/tw.png "Turboworks workflow")

-The most basic version of `OptTask` implementation requires 4 things:
+### The most basic version of `OptTask` implementation requires 4 things:
 * **Workflow creator function**: takes in a vector of parameters `x`  and returns a Fireworks workflow.
 Specified with the `wf_creator` arg to `OptTask`.
 * **`'_x_opt'` and `'_y_opt'` fields in spec**: the parameters the workflow is run with and the output metric, in the spec of the Firework containing `OptTask`
 * **Dimensions of the search space**: A list of the spaces dimensions, where each dimension is defined by`(higher, lower)` form (for  `float`/ `int`)  or `["a", "comprehensive", "list"]` form for categories.
 Specified with the `dimensions` argument of `OptTask`